Indian shares flat, Asian Paints soars after strong results

 "Corporate results for the fourth quarter have also not been as bad as expected, and that has helped the market hold on to current levels."

-The Nifty Pharma index gave up early gains but was headed for its eighth week of gains, while the Nifty Bank index was set for weekly losses of more than 1%.
+The Nifty Pharma index (.NIPHARM) gave up early gains but was headed for its eighth week of gains, while the Nifty Bank index (.NSEI) was set for weekly losses of more than 1%.

-The Nifty Metal index dropped 3.4% and was on course for a weekly loss as metal prices slid after a record-setting rally, while IT firms Tata Consultancy Services and Infosys fell 1.5% and 1.2%, respectively.
-[IRONORE/]
+The Nifty Metal index (.NIFTYMET) dropped 3.4% and was on course for a weekly loss as metal prices slid after a record-setting rally, while IT firms Tata Consultancy Services (TCS.NS) and Infosys (INFY.NS) fell 1.5% and 1.2%, respectively.

-Nifty components Larsen & Toubro, Cipla and Dr Reddy’s Laboratories are scheduled to report results on Friday.
+Nifty components Larsen & Toubro (LART.NS), Cipla (CIPL.NS) and Dr Reddy’s Laboratories (REDY.NS) are scheduled to report results on Friday.

 Our Standards: The Thomson Reuters Trust Principles.